 There are also many everyday objects or items that can make it worse.
 Show the class the feeling cards (only use Happy, Sad, Angry and Excited) and explain to them what each feeling is.
-A template is available on page 28 and from our website www.eczema.org/eczema-at-school-activity3
+A template is available on page 38 and from our website www.eczema.org/eczema-at-school-activity3

-Sit the class in a circle with each child having a set of feeling cards (Angry, Sad, Happy and Excited).
+Sit the class in a circle with each child having a set of feeling cards (Angry, Sad, Happy and Excited) - see page 38.
 Ask the children to listen to the following situations and, at the end of each, to hold up a card to say how they would feel in this situation.

-- Everyone else in your class is going to Ben's birthday but your Mummy says you can't because you're already doing something else. - Your best friend has a cat but you can't have one because cats make your Daddy sneeze. - You're at the beach and want to go and play but your Mummy is spending ages putting sun cream on you because she doesn't want you to burn. - You've been poorly so Daddy says you can't go swimming this weekend in case it makes you ill again. - Some children at school keep pointing and laughing at you because you have to wear glasses.
+- Everyone else in your class is going to Ben's birthday but your parent/carer says you can't because you're already doing something else. - Your best friend has a cat but you can't have one because cats make your Daddy sneeze. - You're at the beach and want to go and play but your parent/carer is spending ages putting sunscreen on you because she doesn't want you to burn. - You've been poorly and your parent/ carer says you can't go swimming this weekend in case it makes you ill again. - Some children at school keep pointing and laughing at you because you have to wear glasses.